dgw/MobilePress/readme.txt

   Aduity.com

 = Version 1.1.4 (2009-12-17) =
-* Removed the XML MIME type as it was throwing way to many errors on MobilePress blogs
+* Removed the XML MIME type as it was throwing way too many errors on MobilePress blogs
 * Added CSS image resizing code which correctly resizes all images larger than 300px wide and does not resize images less than 300px wide